-Will CBD Make you Fail a Drug Test?
+Will CBD Make You Fail a Drug Test?

-CBD and THC have the exact same chemical makeup and are much like twins.
-They come from the same plant and also are made up of 21 carbon atoms, 30 hydrogen atoms, and 2 oxygen atoms.
+CBD and THC have the same chemical makeup and are much like twins.
+They come from the cannabis plant and also are made up of 21 carbon atoms, 30 hydrogen atoms, and 2 oxygen atoms.
 They are not identical twins because of the arrangement of just one compound.
 It’s a microscopic difference but this causes a very big difference in how our body reacts to it: THC makes you high and CBD doesn’t.

 The Endocannabinoid System

-Tetrahydrocannabinol (THC) is one of many compounds that is secreted by glands of the marijuana plant.
+THC is one of many compounds that is secreted by glands of the marijuana plant.
 THC is the active chemical in cannabis.

 The human body’s Cannabinoid receptors are concentrated in certain areas of the brain associated with thinking, memory, pleasure, coordination and time perception.
 THC works by attaching itself to these receptors and activating them to release dopamine.
 This is what causes the euphoric feeling.
 A person’s memory, pleasure, movements, thinking, concentration, coordination, and sensory and time perception can all be affected by THC.
 THC can cause hallucinations, change thinking and cause delusions.
 All of these effects can last about two hours, and begin 10 to 30 minutes after ingestion.
 Psychomotor impairment may continue even after the high-feeling has stopped.
 Occasionally THC can cause side effects that are even less pleasant.
 These can include elation, anxiety, tachycardia (abnormally rapid heartbeat), short-term memory recall issues, sedation, relaxation, pain relief and many more.